MisturaDev/Calendar-App/README.md

 3. The current day is highlighted automatically.

 ## 🤝 Contribution
 Contributions are welcome!
-Fork the repo, create a branch, and submit a pull request.
+Fork the repo, create a branch and submit a pull request.

 ---